Praying with us through the week

 8.30am- 9am Chapel

-Morning Prayer is said in our Chapel Monday-Thursday.
+Morning Prayer is said in our Chapel Tuesday, Wednesday and Thursdays.
 We follow the Anglican order for daily prayer.
-You can access it below and pray at home, on your way to work, or if you are able with us in the Chapel.
-Everyone is welcome and all the material needed will be provided.
+You can access it below and pray at home, on your way to work, or if you are able, you can join us in the Chapel.

 https://www.churchofengland.org/prayer-and-worship/join-us-service-daily-prayer